 • There are some tasks labeled as Critical.
 In case of those, Windows will not leave unfinished during the maintenance period.

-• If the PC is powered Off or you are working actively in the maintenance hours, artificial intelligence will perform Automatic Maintenance after the working hours so that it doesn’t affect the working period.
+• If the PC is powered Off or you are working actively during the maintenance hours, artificial intelligence will perform Automatic Maintenance after the working hours so that it doesn’t affect the working period.

-• If the system is at sleep and getting a power source, Windows 10 will wake the device up and perform the maintenance activity.
+• If the system is at sleep and getting a power source, Windows 10 or 11 will wake the device up and perform the maintenance activity.
 Will put back the computer to sleep once it finishes the task.